Steveval00/spotify_playlists_simulator_with_api/README.md

 # 🎵 Spotify Community Web App

 A Spotify-inspired web application developed for one of my first university project.
+It is optimized for Desktop use.
 It allows users to search for songs through the Spotify API, create personalized playlists, and share them with others, building a small community around music discovery.

 ---